iotaledger/iota-wiki/next/docs/iota-sdk/docs/welcome.md

 ## Join the Discussion

-If you want to get involved in discussions about this library, or you're looking for support, go to the `#iota-sdk` channel on [Discord](https://discord.iota.org).
+If you want to get involved in discussions about this library, or you're looking for support, go to the `#libraries` channel on [Discord](https://discord.iota.org).